TessCreative/english-for-designers/02-first-impression/index.md

 STORIES – CHARACTERS – GAMES

-I am here to tell immersive stories about unique characters in video games.
+I am a storyteller with enthusiasm for digital graphics and games.
+My main focus is on creation of unique characters who tell immersive stories.
+I look for a story in everything, and am able to connect seemingly impossible fragments of stories.

 ## Featured Projects